routeflags/acts_as_tree_diagram/README.md

 ## Changelog

-ActsAsTreeDiagram's changelog is available [here](https://github.com/routeflags/acts_as_tree_diagram/blob/main/CHANGELOG.md.md).
+Acts As Tree Diagram's changelog is available [here](https://github.com/routeflags/acts_as_tree_diagram/blob/main/CHANGELOG.md.md).

 ## Code of Conduct

-Everyone interacting in the ActsAsTreeDiagram project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/routeflags/acts_as_tree_diagram/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Acts As Tree Diagram project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/routeflags/acts_as_tree_diagram/main/CODE_OF_CONDUCT.md).

 ## You may enjoy owning other libraries and my company.